 - Parse it appropriately (meaning remove themselves from the unwritten list of things that don’t actually apply to women)

 - Accept that men and women are eternally different and gender matters, so roles and practice are impacted

 - “Liken” it to themselves in ways that are deemed acceptable and faithful in the gender context

 Men almost never have to do this.
 The package is delivered directly to them in their language, no translation or excepting needed.

 Hello, My Name Is Alison and I’m a Sexist

-The startling thing to me is that when I replace women with men—much as when I replace Heavenly Mother with Heavenly Father—it seems sacrilegious.
+The startling thing to me is that when I replace men with women—much as when I replace Heavenly Father with Heavenly Mother—it seems sacrilegious.
 As much as I want to hear from women and see women as authorities, my reflexive response is that putting women in those positions seems wrong and bad.
 Or at least I feel as if I have to keep it a secret because I’ll get in trouble if anyone finds out.